eigenAyoub/ML-prod/README.md

 * Exposing local LLM through FastAPI endpoint.
 * Combine with Kubernetes for managing multiple instances.
+* Using chromaDB to store and retrieve vector data or my custom embeddings (see project for details)
+*

 * `uvicorn`, `pydantic`, `vllm`
 * Eventually host on a AZURE?
 AWS?